CarrieJiaqiWang/CarrieJiaqiWang.github.io/_pages/about.md

 My research interests lie at the intersection of probability theory, optimization, and privacy-preserving algorithms.
 I’m especially drawn to abnormal probabilistic phenomena—such as heavy-tailed distributions and large deviation events—and their implications in algorithmic design and risk-aware decision making.

-## Broadly, I aim to blend mathematical rigor, intuitive insights, and computational perspectives to design systems that are not only theoretically sound but also practically relevant.

 Outside of research, I’m passionate about teaching, mentoring, and community building.
 I believe in cultivating curiosity, encouraging open communication, and supporting the next generation of researchers.

 Prior to joining Cornell, I obtained a BS in Mathematics and Applied Mathematics at the Chinese University of Hongkong (Shenzhen) in 2022.